 Why customer acquisition cost is important to measure

 CAC tells you whether the marketing initiatives you’re running are effective.
 CAC is especially useful if you’ve already measured some marketing campaigns and are looking at running new ones.
-By comparing the CAC of different campaigns, you can prioritize the campaign types that have had the best return on investment.
+By calculating and comparing the CAC of different campaigns, you can prioritize the campaign types that have had the best return on investment.

 How to calculate your customer acquisition cost

 CAC = Marketing Expenses / Total New Customers Acquired

 Simple in theory.
 Not so much in reality.
 Your marketing expenses have to account for discounts, human resources, advertising fees, print fees, and more.
 But counting new customers that come specifically from your marketing initiatives is a lot easier with a POS that tracks discounts and coupon codes and can supply helpful reports.

 Let’s say you’re running a Yelp ad offering $5 off your next dinner.
 After the promotion has ended, you learn that the discount code was used 15 times.

 Discount Code Expense: $75 ($5 coupons x used 15 times)